European Traveler

 Pompei main train station used by mainline long-distance trains is less convenient.
 It is around a ten-minute walk from the Piazza Amfiteatro entrance to the Pompeii excavations.
 Avoid using any other stations with Pompei in the name.

-The Circumvesuviana train is for most travelers the easiest and cheapest public transportation option to reach the excavations at Pompeii from Naples or Sorrento, and any other destination that requires transfers in either town.
+The Circumvesuviana train is for most travelers the easiest and cheapest public transportation option to reach the excavations at Pompeii from Naples, Sorrento, or traveling from any other city requiring transfers in either town.
 These local commuter trains (and the more expensive Campania Express tourist train) connect Naples and Sorrento via amongst others Ercolano Scavi (Herculaneum) and Pompei Scavi twice per hour from early morning to late night.

 Traveling from Napoli Garibaldi (Naples central station) to Pompei Scavi takes around 46 minutes (36 minutes on the faster DD trains) and around 30 minutes (24 minutes on the DD trains) from Sorrento.
 Traveling time from Ercolano Scavi (Herculaneum) is around 20 minutes.

 Pompei Scavi – Villa dei Misteri train station is almost directly next to the Porta Marina main entrance to the Pompeii excavations.
-Using the front wagon in the train gives travelers a head start – walk in the direction of the train travel, ignore the touristy shops and restaurants and cross the road directly to the main gate on the left.
+Using the front wagon in the train gives travelers a head start – walk in the direction of the train travel, ignore the touristy shops and restaurants, and cross the road directly to the main gate on the left.
+(The Piazza Esedra entrance is only slightly further downhill and commonly used as exit later in the day.)

-If traveling from Naples or Ercolano, Villa Regina is the station before reaching Pompei Scavi – Villa dei Misteri, and Moregine the station when approaching from Sorento.
+If traveling from Naples or Ercolano, Villa Regina is the station before reaching Pompei Scavi – Villa dei Misteri and Moregine is the station when approaching from Sorrento.

 The Circumvesuviana commuter trains are without air conditioning and may get very busy at times.
 Pickpockets are known to operate on this train, especially when close to Naples.
 The slightly faster DD trains simply stop at fewer stations – there is no difference in the comfort of the trains.